-Bethesda House increased food programs to include CDPHP's Food is Medicine and a Google Voice system to access our food panties.
-We also provided pantry food bags for individuals discharged from hospital settings, and delivered food to households that were under quarantine.
-By way of the Unite Us interagency referral platform, Bethesda House Food and Pantry Programs received community-based referrals for emergency food bags to be delivered to homes of residents that could not easily access food resources.
+Bethesda House food programs include CDPHP's Food is Medicine and a Google Voice system to access our food pantries.
+We continued to provide pantry food bags for individuals discharged from hospital settings and delivered food to households that were unable to physically visit a food pantry.
+In addition, by way of the Unite Us interagency referral platform, Bethesda House Food and Pantry Programs received community-based referrals for emergency food bags to be delivered to homes of residents that could not easily access food resources.

-Bethesda House was part of a coalition that went to homeless encampments to provide basic living services such as food and warm clothing, and offered transportation to medical and mental health care.
-It was a collaboration of local agencies, the Schenectady Police Department, and Office of Community Services in order to engage homeless individuals who were in imminent risk of medical or mental health crisis, or to prevent police contact.
+Bethesda House continued prior years established practices of visiting homeless encampments to provide basic living services such as food and warm clothing, and offered transportation to medical and mental health care.
+It was a collaboration of local agencies, the Schenectady Police Department, and Office of Community Services in order to engage homeless individuals who were at imminent risk of medical or mental health crisis, or to prevent police contact.
 The coalition continues today to address the extremely hard to serve and to remove barriers to service.

-The Agency is experiencing a dramatic change in our emergency shelter.
-There is an increase in medically fragile, severely mentally ill, and developmentally delayed homeless adults.
-Bethesda House staff are helping individuals who, for the first time in their lives need assistance; people who are aging, individuals who have lived their lives on the streets and could no longer tolerate the cold; and people with unaddressed, complex medical and mental health needs that require immediate attention.
+The Agency experienced a dramatic increase in medically fragile, severely mentally ill, and developmentally delayed homeless adults in our emergency shelter program.
+Bethesda House staff help individuals who, for the first time in their lives need assistance; people who are aging, individuals who have lived their lives on the streets and could no longer tolerate the cold; and people with unaddressed, complex medical and mental health needs that require immediate attention.

 Due to the comprehensive services offered at Bethesda House, the agency has received referrals for homeless individuals that require a higher level of support, connection to community services, adherence to medical and mental health treatment, and greater oversight in regards to personal safety.
-As a result, Housing Case Managers are working and interacting with state agencies, service providers, and residential programs to such specialized populations.
+As a result, Housing Case Managers are working and interacting with state agencies, services providers, and other residential facilities in order to accommodate specialized populations.